sirrice/sirrice.github.io/writing/index.md

 The purpose of writing is to communicate to the reader.
 Since both writing and reading are lossy processes, we want to write in a way that is unambiguous, easy to read, and convincing.

-Based on these principles, the following is a series of short articles to hopefully help improve your writing:
+Based on these principles, the following is a series of short articles to hopefully help improve your writing.
+Articles will be added throughout 2020.

 * [How to syntactically structure your writing](./encdec.html)
 * What does "provide more context" mean?